Sampling Without Compromising Accuracy in Adaptive Data Analysis: Introduction

 However, an analyst may wish to control the number of samples $\ell$ examined to compute the response to a query, down to possibly one point, in order to save on time and effort.
 The above methods cannot handle this case gracefully because when $\ell$ is sufficiently small, the guarantees on accuracy become trivial---we get only that $\alpha=O(1)$.
 Instead, we want to have a statistically-meaningful reply even if $\ell=1$.
 Indeed, the empirical answer when $\ell=1$ is $\{0,1\}$-valued, unlike a response using Laplacian noise.

 To address these issues, we consider an `honest' setting where the mechanism must always yield a plausible reply to each query (Section~\ref{sec:scqs}).
 This is analogous to the honest version~\citep{yang2001honestsq} of the statistical query (SQ) setting for learning~\citep{BlumFJKMR94,Kearns98}, or the $1$-STAT oracle for optimization~\citep{feldman2017statistical}.
 Thus we introduce \emph{sampling counting queries}, which imitate the process of an analyst requesting the value of a query on a single random sample.
+Equivalently, this enforces a binary randomized response, where a query asks for a coin flip from a coin with unknown bias determined by the query on the dataset.

-This allows for greater control over how long each query takes, in addition to greater control over the outputs.
-We show how to answer these queries by sampling a single point $s$ from $S$ and then applying a new and simple differentially-private algorithm to $q(s)$ (Theorem~\ref{thm:sampling_thm}).
-This mechanism allows us to answer such queries faster than we can standard counting queries, while still providing useful information.
+This explores a different extreme than statistical queries by allowing for queries to be answered much faster than statistical queries can, at the cost of accuracy.
+So, for example, we can't just round the values of statistical queries in order to answer sampling counting queries.
+We show how to answer these queries by sampling a single point $s$ from $S$ and then applying a simple differentially private algorithm to $q(s)$ (Theorem~\ref{thm:sampling_thm}).

 Finally, to demonstrate the applicability of our general results, we use them as a black-box technique to obtain bounds for convex optimization (Section~\ref{sec:optimization}).
 In particular, we introduce a simple procedure for adaptive gradient descent that uses our sampling mechanism for statistical queries to compute gradients in the course of gradient descent.
 This results in a fast, unified approach for answering both convex and strongly convex optimization queries.
 For answering $k$ convex optimization queries, we decrease the total number of calls to compute the gradient from $O(k d n^2)$ in \citep{bassily2016algorithmic} to $\tilde{O}(kd/\alpha^2)$ in the convex case and $\tilde{O}(kd/\alpha)$ in the strongly convex case, where $d$ is the dimension of the convex space (Corollaries~\ref{thm:conv_opt_whp} and~\ref{thm:str_conv_opt_whp}).
 (Note, however, \citealt{bassily2016algorithmic} make slightly different assumptions about the loss function.
 Roughly speaking, they require that the loss function be bounded, whereas we only require the gradient of the loss function be bounded.)
 Our results are similar to those given by~\citet{feldman2017sco} when using our statistical query mechanism to compute gradients.
 However, we provide a unified approach and a direct proof using primal gradient descent, unlike~\citet{feldman2017sco}, who uses the more complex dual gradient method of~\citet{devolder2013firstorder} in the strongly convex case.